 People are bathing in the tributaries of holy rivers, Chanting vedic hymns.
 Those who have lost their mothers, Remember them through rites, Followed by a bath in the river Matatirtha.
 The sound of thundering hoofs in Tudikhel, In the heart of Catmandu.
 Snorting and foaming horses, And cheering Nepalese.
 Spectators who watch the great chariots Of Bhairawa and Bhadrakali.

-The joy of the fresh air, In the tranquillity of the blue Mahabharat hills, Where life begins anew.
+The joy of the fresh air, In the tranquility of the blue Mahabharat hills, Where life begins anew.
 The blackbirds, finches, thrushes Twitter and chirp to the glory of Prakriti.

 In Springtime we awake with expectations, Of pleasure and new luck.
 The tourists have come.
 The mountains are beckoning me.
 No, it’s the tourists with dollars, Who want to be celebrated in the media, With heroic selfies Or camera-teams.